...

 John Cage also said that in his opinion James Joyce, with his extremely creative and unconventional writing, makes better use of Jarry's pataphysics than any of the other creative luminaries within Jarry's wide contemporary circumference of influence.
 (Obviously though, in comparing a pair of “dissimilar texts”, one might argue whether Joyce's non-linear warpings of traditional literary structures in Finnegan, for example, are so much more profound than what Picasso similarly does to the structures of rational visual representation in his Demoiselles d’Avignon.)

-Half a century after Jarry was focusing pataphysics attention on the fuzziness and the inherent but mostly-unnoticed indefinite nature of words and language, Lacan’s friend and colleague, the postmodern thinker and theoretician of Post-Structuralism, Claude Lévi-Strauss, formalized some of the complexities and more nuanced elements of language and its conceptual structures.
-One of his more enduring ideas was the formalized concept of the Empty Signifier: a word, referential, or symbol which refers to some idea or object which is indefinite, fuzzy, or not fully defined.
-It’s hard not to see the reflections of pataphysics in that.
+Almost half a century after Jarry was focusing pataphysics attention on the fuzziness and the inherent but mostly-unnoticed indefinite nature of words and language, Lacan’s friend and colleague, the postmodern thinker and theoretician of Post-Structuralism, Claude Lévi-Strauss, formalized some of the complexities and more nuanced elements of language and its conceptual structures.

 Jarry’s writing is a demonstration of how incompleteness, double-coded non-truths, absurd ironies, broken or soft-targeted allegories, elliptical or permissive metaphors, and parsed parody can sometimes offer the best approach to unusually complex or amorphous concepts and difficult descriptions.